Introduction to How We Think

 This means that a person wishing to develop psychic ability should learn to focus on inner thoughts, think what is sensed is potentially useful and expect more information.
 It is important to note here that no distinction is made between mediumship and psychic functioning.
 From the perspective of perception, the mechanism of transcommunication is the same and only the attribution is different.
 That is the theory.

 I like the meditation in which I mentally stand at the opening of a vast cave.
-The world full of light and solidity is before me, while fragments of thoughts are flitter toward me out of the cave as if they are butterflies.
+The world full of light and solidity is before me, while fragments of thoughts flitter toward me out of the cave, as if they are butterflies.
 I turn to face them, and as each thought comes, I briefly attempt to make sense of it, before sending it back into the cave.
 I mentally follow the thoughts that are especially interesting, deep into the cave, seeking to understand their source.

 It is the source I am most interested in, and as I seek to visualize that from the temperament side and not the astrological side, I intend that my unconscious mind will learn what is important and what is not, based on reason and not on habit.

 Information from our friends on the other side comes to us via a mind-to-mind exchange by way of our Attention Complex.
 As illustrated in the Lucidity Diagram above, information from the etheric is still filtered by worldview, but that filtering is moderated by understanding so that greater understanding results in greater lucidity.
 Ideally, the experiencer (conscious self) learns to sense the difference between that which is cultural contamination and that which is from the environment.
 For me, it is often the surprise factor that hints of something outside of my musing.